-Less than one percent of mosquitoes carry this virus and fewer than one percent of people infected with the virus will develop severe illness.
+Most species of mosquitoes in this area do not carry West Nile virus.
+Only female culex species carry WNV, and fewer than one percent of people infected with the virus will develop severe illness.
 Symptoms generally appear 3 to 14 days after exposure.
-All residents of areas where West Nile virus activity has been confirmed are at risk, but people over age 50 seem to be especially vulnerable to the severe forms of disease.
+All residents in areas where West Nile virus activity is confirmed are at risk, but people over age 50 seem to be especially vulnerable to the severe forms of disease.
 In rare cases, it can be fatal.

 West Nile virus can cause encephalitis (swelling of the brain) and/or meningitis (swelling of the brain's lining).

 The virus is carried long distances by infected birds and then spread locally by mosquitoes that bite these birds.
 The mosquitoes can then pass the virus to humans and animals, primarily birds and horses.
 There is a vaccine for horses, but none for humans.
 House pets do not spread the illness.